Tutte Polynomials for Directed Graphs: Concluding remarks

 Answering either cases (i), (ii) or (iii) of Question~\ref{question:distinguishing} would hopefully shed some light on Stanley's original question.
 Questions (ii) and (iii) seems intuitively more tractable than Stanley's original question.
 For instance, it is clear from Remark~\ref{rk:detect-quasi} that the quasisymmetric $B$-polynomial distinguishes between the directed caterpillars whose root-vertex (vertex of indegree 0) is at an extremity of the spine (because such caterpillars are distinguished by their profile).
 However, to our shame, we do not know if a positive answer to Stanley's original question would give a positive answer to cases (ii) or (iii).
 Indeed we do not know the answer to the following seemingly easier questions. \begin{question} \begin{compactenum} \item[(i)] Let $G$ be any fixed graph.
 Does the quasisymmetric $B$-polynomial distinguish between all the non-isomorphic digraphs obtained by orienting $G$? \item[(ii)] Let $T$ be any fixed tree.
-Does the quasisymmetric $B$-polynomial distinguish between all the non-isomorphic oriented trees obtained by orienting $T$? \item[(iii)] Let $T$ be any fixed tree.
-Does the quasisymmetric $B$-polynomial distinguish between all the non-isomorphic directed trees obtained by orienting $T$? \item[(iv)] Let $T$ be any fixed tree.
-Does the quasisymmetric $B$-polynomial distinguish between all the non-isomorphic alternating trees obtained by orienting $T$? \end{compactenum} \end{question}
+Does the quasisymmetric $B$-polynomial distinguish between all the non-isomorphic oriented (resp. directed, alternating) trees obtained by orienting $T$? \end{compactenum} \end{question}

-Lastly, let us mention that the motivation for the case (iv) of Question~\ref{question:distinguishing} is that the class of alternating digraphs identifies with the class of \emph{hypergraphs}.
+Finally, let us mention that the motivation for the case (iv) of Question~\ref{question:distinguishing} is that the class of alternating digraphs identifies with the class of \emph{hypergraphs}.
 By \emph{hypergraph} we mean a bipartite graph $G=(V,E)$ with a prescribed bipartition of the vertex set $V=V_1\uplus V_2$.
 The identification with alternating digraphs is simply obtained by orienting every edge from $V_1$ to $V_2$.
 Because of this correspondence, it would be interesting to study what properties of alternating digraphs can be obtained from $B_D(q,y,z)$, and from $B_D(\xx;y,z)$.\\